brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 ## A `views::const_`

-A whole const-view can be implemented on top of these pieces, in the same way that `views::reverse` is implemented on top of `reverse_iterator` (full implementation at the [same link as before](https://godbolt.org/z/o3od9r)):
+A whole const-view can be implemented on top of these pieces, in the same way that `views::reverse` is implemented on top of `reverse_iterator` (see the full implementation [@const-impl]):

 ```cpp
 template <std::ranges::input_range V>